Surya-2k4/College-Projects/README.md

 ### 4. 🎬 YouTube Video Downloader with Quality Selection - Download Videos Your Way! 🎥
 Take control of your video downloads!
 With the YouTube Video Downloader, you can choose the best resolution or save data with lower-quality options. 🚀 No buffering, just smooth downloads at your preferred quality.
 Customize your video experience now! 🔥✨

+### 5. 🖼️ PDF to Image Converter - Turn PDFs into Stunning Images with Python! 📂
+Transform your PDFs into image files effortlessly!
+With this Python-based PDF to Image Converter, simply provide the PDF path in the command line, and watch as each page is saved as an image. 📥 The images are neatly organized in your downloads directory under a folder named after the PDF.

 ---

 ## 🚧 More Projects Coming Soon! 🔜